 Keep alert to the many Christian and allegorical references spread throughout the script — for example, Klaatu’s untimely death and miraculous “resurrection” near the end, and his earthly alias (“Mr. Carpenter,” get it?).
 The original short story, “Farewell to the Master,” by Harry Bates, was considerably altered for this movie adaptation, which is credited to screenwriter Edmund H. North (Flamingo Road, Young Man with a Horn).

 The basic plot was semi-reworked for the excellent 1999 animated picture The Iron Giant, directed by Brad Bird and released by Warner Bros.
 Do stay away from the hopelessly inept 2008 Keanu Reeves/Scott Derrikson remake, or face obliteration!
-Late in his career, Michael Rennie made a well-received 1966 comeback in the two-part “The Keeper” episode for the Irwin Allen-created Lost in Space.
+Late in his career, Michael Rennie made a well-received 1966 comeback in the two-part “The Keeper” episode for the Irwin Allen-created Lost in Space series on CBS.
 Prior to that, Rennie starred as Harry Lime in the Anglo-American series The Third Man (1959-1965).

 The film dares to ask: What is man’s place in the universe?
-And how can his destructive nature be contained?
+And how can his self-destructive impulses be contained?
 At this stage in our development, Klaatu’s apocryphal sendoff is worth repeating: “Should you extend your violence, this Earth of yours will be reduced to a burned-out cinder.
 We will be waiting for your answer.”

 Copyright © 2017 by Josmar F. Lopes